 BEYOND MEDS — ALTERNATIVES TO PSYCHIATRY — A RESOURCE

 This blog documents and shares many natural methods of self-care for finding and sustaining health in body, mind and spirit.
+This blog also deals with wider issues in the socio/political and spiritual realms as they pertain to mental health and human rights issues surrounding psychiatry.

 My own experience as both (now – ex) patient and a mental health professional allows for some interesting and sometimes uncomfortable insights into the mental health system in the United States.